seanbaxter/DirectXShaderCompiler/docs/LangRef.rst

 Metadata
 ========

-LLVM IR allows metadata to be attached to instructions in the program that can convey extra information about the code to the optimizers and code generator.
+LLVM37 IR allows metadata to be attached to instructions in the program that can convey extra information about the code to the optimizers and code generator.
 One example application of metadata is source-level debug information.
 There are two metadata primitives: strings and nodes.